akualove/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0. Write a function that concatenates two strings.
+0.Write a function that concatenates two strings.

 1.Write a function that concatenates two strings.